HireAbo/awesome-interview-questions-5000-jobs/Healthcare and Medicine/Physical Therapy/Hand Therapist.md

 Welcome to the Hand Therapist Interview Preparation !
 This resource is designed to help you ace your Hand Therapist interviews with confidence.

+A Hand Therapist is a specialized healthcare professional who focuses on the rehabilitation of patients with upper extremity conditions or injuries.
+They work closely with patients to restore function, mobility, and strength in the hand, wrist, arm, and shoulder.
+Hand Therapists evaluate patients' conditions, create personalized treatment plans, and provide therapeutic interventions such as exercises, manual therapy, and the use of assistive devices.
+They may also fabricate custom splints or orthotics to support and protect the injured hand.
+Hand Therapists collaborate with other healthcare professionals to ensure comprehensive care and help patients regain optimal hand function for daily activities and work-related tasks.

 ## 🚀 Overview

 Whether you're a seasoned Hand Therapist or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Hand Therapist interviews to help you prepare and succeed.